Effective Natural Supplements for Migraine Headache Prevention

 A survey of 270 migraine sufferers in Great Britain revealed that more than 70% of individuals saw improvement in migraine frequency and severity, after using feverfew for migraine control (University of Maryland Study – 2009).
 Other recent clinical studies published in Clinical Drug Investigation (Shrivastava R et al, 2006) and the journal, Headache (2004), showed that supplements containing a standardized extract of feverfew reduced migraine attacks by 50%, in chronic migraine sufferers (Maizels M et al, 2004).
 To be most effective feverfew should be standardized to contain the maximum amount of parthenolide, which is has been shown to account for the herb’s anti-inflammatory and other medicinal properties.
 As such, I recommend supplementation with feverfew at 325 mg (standardized grade of parthenolide concentration of 0.7 %), twice daily, which is the highest yield of parthenolide presently available in the marketplace.

-As an aside, in recent years the parthenolide fraction of feverfew has also been explored for its anti-cancer properties via its ability to reduce nuclear factor kapp-beta, an important transcription factor in the proliferation of many cancer cells.
+As an aside, in recent years the parthenolide fraction of feverfew has also been explored for its anti-cancer properties due to its ability to reduce nuclear factor kapp-beta, an important transcription factor in the proliferation of many cancer cells.
 Parthenolide also demonstrates other impressive anti-cancer properties such inducing programmed cell death of cancer cells via up-regulation of tumor necrosis factor stimulation.

 A Combination Supplement is Your Best Bet